 With the Administrator role, you can mark endpoints and variables as restricted resources, and you can run pipelines that use restricted resources.
 If a non-administrative user runs the pipeline that includes a restricted endpoint or variable, the pipeline will stop at the task where the restricted variable is used, and an administrator must resume the pipeline.

-As an administrator, you can also request that pipelines be published in vRealize Automation Service Broker.
+As an administrator, you can also request that pipelines be published in VMware Service Broker.

 If you have the Developer role